 - This trading platform rarely crashes.

-- There have been times where we get memory leaks, but the MC team is good at providing fixes very quickly.
+- There have been times when we get memory leaks, but the MC team is good at providing fixes very quickly.

 Ninjatrader

-- Latest improvements mean the platform is now multi-threaded makes for a better experience with NinjaTrader 8.
+- The latest improvements mean the platform is now multi-threaded makes for a better experience with NinjaTrader 8.

-- Stability of the latest version is much better than the initial release.
+- The stability of the latest version is much better than the initial release.

 - Some users have reported NinjaTrader 8 freezing while in a trade which then requires a restart.
 We have also experienced this issue a few times.